 Susan Chetwood is CITIZENS’ Director of Finance and has been with CITIZENS since early 2010.
 Susan is responsible for the financial management of grants and assists with educational outreach programs.
 She earned her Bachelor’s degree in Business Administration from Florida International University, after which she was the Project Director of two multi-million dollar grants at the Department of Children & Families following Hurricane Andrew in 1992, and then the Grants Coordinator at the Alliance for Human Services overseeing the Notice of Funds Availability for the Miami-Dade County’s human services dollars from 2003 until they closed their doors in 2008.

 Marina Barrientos is the Program Director and Lead Educator for CITIZENS’.
 Ms. Barrientos facilitates Community Science Workshops, which are after school programs designed to promote science and environmental awareness through experimentation and hands-on learning for students in grades K-12.
 She has an Associate in Arts degree in Environmental Science from Miami Dade College and is currently completing her Bachelor’s degree in Sustainability and the Environment from Florida International University.
-Ms. Barrientos is also an intern with the Miami-Dade County Office of Resilience.
-She conducts research and collects data on current trends and developments that relate to sustainability for the community.
+Ms. Barrientos is also a former intern with Miami-Dade County’s Office of Resilience.
+She conducted research and collected data on current trends and developments related to sustainability for the community.
 Ms. Barrientos is a passionate environmentalist and has been actively volunteering with beach cleanups and park restoration events like Baynanza and International Coastal Cleanup Day, for over 22 years.

 Raquel Martinez is the Program Assistant at Citizens for a Better South Florida pursuing a Bachelor’s in Arts Degree in Environmental and Sustainability Studies at Florida International University.
 Her desire for living sustainably and advocating for the preservation of our environment and the diverse species that thrive within has been fueled by her experience working with organizations that promote environmental protection and activism, such as the Earth Ethics Institute at Miami Dade College, Fairchild Tropical Botanic Garden, and the DuMond Conservancy for Primates and Tropical Forests.
 Raquel looks forward to gaining further experience at CITIZENS’, embodying her beliefs and working towards bettering the future of our environment and those who live in it.